SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

 sudo apt install /path/to/package/c8ylp.deb
 ```

-Test if it is installed successfully by entering `c8ylp` in the terminal.
+Test if it installed successfully by entering `c8ylp` in the terminal.

 ## Testing

 ### Running unit tests

-Unit test can be run without
+Execute all unit tests using:

 ```sh
 invoke test
 ```

+**Note**

+The unit tests do not require Cumulocity credentials, as platform communication is mocked.

 ### Running Integration tests

-Running the integration tests require a working client running on a device.
-So before the these tests can be run you need to add the following environment variables to the `.env` file.
+Running the integration tests require a working proxy client/service running on a device.
+In addition, it requests working Cumulocity credentials.

+Execute the integration tests by following the procedure below:

 1. Create a dotenv file `.env` in the project root folder and add the following: